Mikoyan-Gurevich MiG-3

 On 22 June 1941, at the beginning of Operation Barbarossa, some 981 were in service with the Soviet Air Forces (VVS), the Soviet Air Defence Forces (PVO) and Soviet Naval Aviation.
 The MiG-3 was difficult to fly in peacetime and much more so in combat.
 Originally designed as a high-altitude fighter-interceptor, combat over the Eastern Front was generally at lower altitudes, where it was inferior to the German Messerschmitt Bf 109 as well as most of its Soviet contemporaries.
 It was also pressed into service as a fighter-bomber during the autumn of 1941 but it was equally unsuited for this.
 The losses suffered in combat were very high, in percentage the highest among all the VVS fighters, with 1,432 shot down.
 The survivors were concentrated in the PVO, where its disadvantages mattered less, the last being withdrawn from service before the end of the war.

 Development

-The large number of defects noted during flight testing of the MiG-1 forced Mikoyan and Gurevich to make a number of modifications to the design.
+The large number of defects noted during flight testing of the MiG-1 forced Mikoyan and Gurevich to make multiple modifications to the design.
 Testing was done on a full-size aircraft in the T-1 wind tunnel belonging to the Central Aero and Hydrodynamics Institute (TsAGI) to evaluate the problems and their proposed solutions.
 The first aircraft to see all of these changes applied was the fourth prototype of the I-200.
 It first flew on 29 October 1940 and was approved for production after passing its State acceptance trials.
 The first MiG-3, as the improved aircraft was named on 9 December, was completed on 20 December 1940 and another 20 were delivered by the end of the year.